cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 Concept: Archetype configuration
 -------------------------------------------------------

-One of the features of |CYCLUS| is its ability to switch between different models of the facilities within the fuel cycle.
+One of the features of |Cyclus| is its ability to switch between different models of the facilities within the fuel cycle.
 These models, called **archetypes**, may change how the facility interacts with other facilities or how the physics of the facility are represented.
 For